nelsonljs/govtech_de_test/section2/readme.md

 | Car characteristics | Assume consistent, can be used to build dimensions on ingestion |

 Build ORM representation for dialect agnostic, test locally on sqlite db.

+## Querying

+Build queries based on orm representation, using sqlalchemy as glue.